rweigel/phys260/Kirchhoffs_Laws/Kirchhoffs_Laws.md

    \vspace{3em}
    \fi

-5. For the circuit considered above, if you removed the bottom resistor and replaced the top resistor with a resistor with resistance $2R$, the following circuit results.
+5. For the first circuit considered above, if you removed the bottom resistor and replaced the top resistor with a resistor with resistance $2R$, the following circuit results.
 What is the current $I$ for this circuit?

    \ifsolutions
    **Answer**: $I=\mathcal{E}/2R$ in counterclockwise direction.
+The fact that the answer here is the same as in 1. is related to the formula for the equivalent resistance of resistors in series.
    \else
    <img src="figures/Single_Loop_Equiv.svg" height="130px">
    \fi